the-ethan-hunt/awesome-svm/README.md

 If you want to contribute to this list (please do), send me a pull request.
 Also, a listed repository should be deprecated if:

-* Repository's owner explicitly say that "this library is not maintained".
-* Not committed for long time (2~3 years).

 ## Table of contents
 <!-- MarkdownTOC depth=4 -->